Rx Kids FAQ

 Why are some Rx Kids programs different durations?

-Unfortunately, funding and administering this type of program is not feasible or scalable at this time.
-Instead, we decide to intervene at the most critical period of children’s development: prenatal and in infancy.
+Rx Kids aims to support families during the most critical period of children’s development: prenatal and in infancy.
+Rx Kids is an innovative public-private partnership, combining public funding from state, federal, and municipal sources with private support from philanthropy, businesses, and health care systems.
 In some of our communities, this means our program has monthly prescriptions from 0-6 months, in other communities, the program lasts through 12 months.
 All of our programs have the prenatal cash prescription component.

 Can the program be changed for different places?